-Overall, the message is paramount and should dictate the size, says Avrick, explaining: “If the message requires more space or your designer feels that more graphics would enhance your message, then go with a larger format.”
+“If the message requires more space or your designer feels that more graphics would enhance your message, then go with a larger format,” explains Design Distributors President Adam Avrick.

 Let’s begin with the basics.
 Most postcards fall under four key sizes: